Songbooks and Seaweed: Learnings from creating in an unknown world.

 31 July 2020

-During COVID-19 lockdown, Dr Helen Thomas (Artistic Coordinator & Public Engagement Officer at the School of the Arts, University of Liverpool) approached me to discuss how we might bring to life a set of landscape paintings by Margery Knight to engage the VG&M’s ‘at home’ audience.
+At the start of lockdown, Dr Helen Thomas (Artistic Coordinator & Public Engagement Officer at the School of the Arts, University of Liverpool) approached me to discuss how we might bring to life a set of landscape paintings by Margery Knight to engage the VG&M’s ‘at home’ audience.
 The landscapes were of the Isle of Man where I was brought up.
 We chatted about ways we could musically respond to these paintings, creating a relaxed music concert to highlight the culture that echoed in the landscapes.
 Coincidentally, I was working my way through the Manx National Songbook as a creative exercise during lockdown.
 The two ended up meeting.

 The synchronicity on this project has been astounding.
 The lessons learnt, rapid.
 It took a month to make from initial concept through to YouTube premiere.
 Because I had to shift my creative practice to producing during lockdown, I went through multiple cycles of iteration.
 Eventually the fast cycles of failure, some of them epic, eventually led to success.
 My top seven learnings can be summed up like this: